Shawabty of King Atlanersa

 Not On View

 This is a shawabty belonging to King Atlanersa.
 The male figure wears a tripartite wig and has a long beard.
 The shawabty is uninscribed.
 This mummiform shape has a back pillar and a base.
 The arms are crossed and the hands are right over left.
-One hoe is held in the right hand resting on the left shoulder and the left hand holds a cord to a small bag slung over the right shoulder.
-The figure is missing part of the right side of the wig and right ear.
-The lower legs and feet are missing as well and there is a small chip on the beard.
+One hoe is held in the right hand resting on the left shoulder.
+Typically, the left hand also holds a cord to a small bag slung over the right shoulder, but the cord and seedbag are missing in this figure.
+The feet are missing as is part of the right shoulder.
+The beard and hands are chipped.

 The ancient Nubians included shawabtys in their tombs only in the Napatan Period, about 750–270 B.C.
 These funerary figurines are based on Egyptian shawabtys, but differ from them in many features of their iconography.
 For instance, the known Nubian examples are only from royal tombs.
 Also, they have unique texts, implements, poses and are known to have the largest number of shawabtys included in one tomb.
 Their function, it is assumed, was the same as that of the Egyptian shawabty, namely to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various lengths are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.